cwtools/cwtools-action/README.md

 ## How this works

 [CWTools](https://github.com/tboby/cwtools) is a .NET library that provides features to analyse and manipulate the scripting language used in Paradox Development Studio's games (PDXScript).
 This is mainly used in a VS Code extension, [cwtools-vscode](https://marketplace.visualstudio.com/items?itemName=tboby.cwtools-vscode).
-CWTools also provides a CLI tool [CWTools.CLI](https://www.nuget.org/packages/CWTools.CLI/) to allow automated anaylsis, which is what this Action relies on.
+CWTools also provides a CLI tool [CWTools.CLI](https://www.nuget.org/packages/CWTools.CLI/) to allow automated anaylsis, which is what this action relies on.

-This Action relies on two things:
+This action relies on two things:

 1. A set of valiation rules written for the game your mod is for
 2. A cache file containing key information from vanilla files